Harm Reduction and HIV Prevention

 - Care coordinators are available to accompany participants to medical visits to provide support and help answer any questions

-Tri-County provides LTC services to individuals newly diagnosed with HIV and HIV-positive individuals who haven't been in care recently and reside in Adams, Arapahoe, and Douglas counties.
+We provide Linkage to Care services to individuals newly diagnosed with HIV and HIV-positive individuals who have not been in care recently and reside in Adams, Arapahoe, and Douglas counties.